 - Service – purchase of raw material/ cooking

 Importance of product lies in – Owning them (minor); Obtaining them (major).
 Hence, products are really a via- media for services.
-Hence, in marketing, focus is on providing/ satisfying service rather than providing products.
+Hence, in marketing, the focus is on providing/ satisfying service rather than providing products.

 Marketing Myopia: Focus on products rather than on customer needs.
 Read more about Marketing Myopia HERE